Yuri Verkoshansky and the Soviets likely have the earliest claim to having invented something akin to velocity based training in the 1950s.

 They use a range of gyroscope and accelerometer sensors (IMU - stands for inertial measurement unit) to measure the angle and acceleration of the device, from which they infer velocity and range of motion data during exercises.

-IMUs can cost in the low to moderate hundreds of dollars per unit.
-Findings on the validity and reliability of IMU devices is mixed, with many studies showing them to be both less reliable and less valid than LPTs and motion capture systems.
+IMUs are a more affordable hardware option costing in the low hundreds of dollars per unit.
+Findings on the validity and reliability of IMU devices is mixed, with many studies showing them to be both less reliable and less valid than LPTs and motion capture systems however this is heavily dependant on the application and hardware used.

 Rack mounted depth sensing camera systems